WebOrigami/docs/src/content/index.md

 ${ templates/blocks.ori(\_) }

-This project explores a new way to build small- to medium-scale websites using a conceptual model and programming language that complement HTML and CSS.
+Origami is a new programming language that complements HTML and CSS for making small- to medium-scale websites.

 **Everybody has something to say,** and the web is a great place to say it, but creating interesting sites can be hard or expensive.
 Standard HTML and CSS let you define individual pages, but it’s hard to efficiently create a bunch of pages and organize them into a coherent site.